cstanca1/Digital-Marketing-Analytics/README.md

-# Media and Advertising
+# Media and Advertising Analytics Applications with HDP and HDF

-This repository is a placeholder for various media and advertising demo applications uusing Hortonworks Data Platform and Hortonworks Data Flowo.
+This repository is a collection of media and advertising analytics demo applications uusing HDP(Hortonworks Data Platform) and HDF(Hortonworks Data Flow).